 The first tip Darlene has for others with ostomies is to find the right supplier.

 Through 180 Medical, she has found new ostomy accessories that have really helped her ostomy routine.
-For example, she loves the Sensi-Care Sting-free Adhesive Remover.
-“That stuff really works!”
+For example, she loves the skin protection of eakin Cohesive® Seals.
+These ostomy seals help provide more security from leakage.

 Also, she likes to use an ostomy belt.
 “Using that ostomy belt just gives me a little more support.
-Now It’s just second nature to me.
+Now it’s just second nature to me.
 I put it on every day.
 Those pouches can get a little heavy sometimes!”

 Tip 2.
 Find others with ostomies, such as a local support group.